 And I’m happy, Liza, head of HR, sympathized with me.
 After the big boss approved, I got a new co-worker, Sean Burke, a few weeks later.

 Sean’s work shift was on the weekends, and in the afternoon on Mondays and Fridays.
-He didn’t object on the weekend shifts.
+He didn’t object to the weekend shifts.
 Hardly anyone is present at the office rather than overtime workers, and sometimes the head of the department.
 Also, Julian and Zoey are present as well for meetings, which are the only people he had to keep in mind.
-Other than that, he had a lax job description.
+Other than that, he had fewer responsibilities with great benefits.

 Watching the said partner-in-crime exited the elevator, I stood up from my seat and opened my arms wide, waiting for his embrace.
 Sean didn’t think twice and enveloped in me a bear hug.

 “How’s your weekend, Amy?
 From that greeting, should I expect something bad happened?”
 Sean inquired while nodding at Albert and Greg in greeting.